Review of Mackenzie Brown’s

 A fast pace introduction into his new series, Mr. Brown places his character in a world of suspense that begins with a lost cat of a wealthy client and the missing son of another.
 Brown leads the reader on the trail of adverse events that keep him interested.

-This novel is an easy to read the adventure.
+This novel is easy to read the adventure.
 Vic Prince tells his story introducing the reader into an international crime world of interesting characters.
 Hitler’s troops are planning the takeover of Europe, while the day to day living in fear surrounds and intertwines both of Vic Prince’s cases.